cliffhall/node-multi-server-chat/README.md

 Launch another browser and log in as the other user, choosing either the same or a different port.
 Send messages back and forth.

-A client-side message history is currently outside the scope of this demo (though it is on the TODO list.
+A client-side message history is currently outside the scope of this demo, but it is on the TODO list.

 ### User with multiple connections receives IM in all clients
 ![User with multiple connections receives IM](img/multi-client-user-receives.png "User with multiple connections receives IM")